project-jue/jue/.kilocode/rules/memory-bank/tech.md

 ### Debt Reduction Strategy
 - Prioritize based on critical path analysis
 - Incremental implementation with verification
+- Do not claim "No regressions detected" if you did not test for that.
 - Comprehensive testing at each stage
 - Documentation updates in memory bank